The holiday season means different things to different people, but for many of us Christmas is a time to celebrate with family.

 Unsurprisingly, Christmas is especially exciting for children, and it can be a great topic to get even reluctant writers to start expressing themselves.

 Today we’ve got 25 Christmas themed writing prompts to help them explore what this holiday means to them, what is most important, and think about the various traditions involved in this time of year.
+And if that isn’t enough, try our writing prompts about winter and see how those go!

 How to use these writing prompts: